 - 21 points – SS – Allies gain +5 morale bonus to attack and damage rolls, +30 movement speed, 2 additional attacks of opportunity and 1 additional swift action.

-- 28 points – SSS – Allies gain SS bonuses and may make a single re-roll per turn.
+- 28 points – SSS – Allies gain SS bonuses and may make a single re-roll per round.

 An alternative reward system would be to grant bonus EXP and Gil to the party for ending combat with a higher rank.
 For this system, reward +2% per rank (D-2, C-4, B-6, A-8, S-10, SS-12, SSS-14).

-This ability replaces chosen weapon and weapon guard.
+This ability replaces chosen weapon, weapon guard, and additional techs II.